electrikmilk/cherri/language/standard/scripting.md

 ### `mustOutput(input,response)`

 Stop and output `input`.
-Respond with `response`, if there is nowhere to output.
+Respond with `response` if there is nowhere to output.

 ---

 ### `outputOrClipboard(input)`

 Stop and output `input`.
-Copy to clipboard if there is nowhere to output.
+Copy to the clipboard if there is nowhere to output.

 ---